snodecoder/ParseExamQuestions/readme.md

 ## DESCRIPTION
 Defines an Object structure from the predefined JSON structure created by Exam Simulator(https://github.com/exam-simulator).
 Processes a Word Document paragraph by paragraph, strips unnecessary data, stores wanted data in objects, outputs JSON file.
+Make sure that there is no variance in the source file in how for example a new question starts.
+If the script detects something it cannot process, it will output the last question  it was working on so you can verify and adjust the source file.
+When you've corrected the issue in the source file, you can then run the script again.
+If the script succesfully ran until the end, then you should have a clean output.

+*** TIP *** When you find errors in your output file or anthyng out of order that you would like to change, try doing so in the source file.
+Most of the time you will find another issue later on that requires you to make a adjustment to the source file and rerun it.
+By making all your afjustments in the source file, you prevent repeatedly changing your output file.

 ## EXAMPLE
 How to use: